-The overall turnover rate has decreased from 9.86% in the first three quarters of fiscal year 2019 to 9.59% in the first three quarters of FY 2020.
-During the first three quarters of FY 2020, resignations decreased, and retirements increased.
-Releases increased from 47 during the first three quarters of FY 2019 to 57 during FY 2020.
-The FY 2020 target is to have 347 or fewer resignations.
+The overall turnover rate has decreased from 13.27% in fiscal year 2019 to 12.57% in FY 2020.
+During FY 2020, resignations decreased, and retirements increased.
+Releases increased from 60 during FY 2019 to 73 during FY 2020.
+The FY 2020 target was 347 or fewer resignations with 371 actual resignations occurring for the year.
 As part of MoDOT's strategic initiatives and pay strategy, MoDOT will continue to look for opportunities to reduce the rate of employee turnover.

-During the 2019-2020 winter operations season, MoDOT continues to utilize two programs to improve recruitment and retention of winter operators.
+For the upcoming 2020-2021 winter operations season, MoDOT will continue to utilize two programs to improve recruitment and retention of winter operators.
 The Emergency Operations Stabilization and Market Adjustment provides an hourly increase for operators performing emergency operations duties.
 The Winter Operations Referral Program provides current eligible employees an incentive for referring new maintenance, bridge maintenance, emergency and seasonal employees.